yanyang729/mini-collaborating-leetcode/README.md

 Trouble shotting:
 - you need to tell the Flask Dev webserver to run on 0.0.0.0 instead of localhost
 - redis need dependencie
-- share links to friends to invite coding together